What personal information do we collect from the people that visit our blog?

 We use regular Malware Scanning.

-- We do use an SSL certificate.
+- We do use a SSL secure connection on our website to protect your information.
 However, we only provide articles and information.
-We never ask for personal or private information like names, email addresses, or credit card numbers other than on our contact form and comment form.
+We never ask for personal or private information like names, email addresses, or credit card numbers other than on our contact form, newsletter subscription and comment form.
 We never ask for credit card numbers.

 Do we use ‘cookies’?